- Published: 14 July 2014 14 July 2014

 We are often asked why teams should stay in Global Finals housing, and not in a hotel elsewhere in or near Knoxville.

-There have, however, been a few teams who have not stayed in the dorms with the rest of Team NY.
+There have, however, been a few teams who have not stayed in Global Finals housing with the rest of Team NY.
 Having attended Global Finals multiple times, and having worked with teams that did not stay in the dorms with Team NY, we can tell you that we do not advise this option, for the following reasons:

-- By the time all expenses are paid (team registration fee, lodging, meals, parking, etc.), staying in a hotel often ends up being more expensive than buying the accommodation package from Global Finals.
+- By the time all expenses are paid (team registration fee, lodging, meals, parking, etc.), staying in other lodging often ends up being more expensive than buying the accommodation package from Global Finals.

-- Because of the difficulty of transportation and parking, staying off campus can be a logistical nightmare, wasting a LOT of time at the beginning and end of each day, adding an un-needed source of exhaustion for the team.
+- Because of the difficulty of transportation and parking, staying elsewhere can be a logistical nightmare, wasting a LOT of time at the beginning and end of each day, adding an un-needed source of exhaustion for the team.

 - The logistical difficulty is compounded farther if you do not utilize the on-campus meal plan.